eclectic-kitty/notes/Final - Thots.md

 			- Saga shoots Alan w/ bullet of light
 			- Same as opening of game (shining bullet hole, darkness behind)
 #### Talking with Kelsey

+Why?
+What is that ritual structure doing?

+Doing just a narratological analysis, a close reading, is **fine** Why does it matter that it's using ritual?

+narratological and ludological representations of rituals recontextualises the typical structure of videogames

+procedural rhetoric?

 Present in the narratological and ludological elements Bringing a ludological element explicitly into the narrative Recontextualize typical videogame elements (the idea of the gameplay loop)

 What is it for?
-WHat does this do?
+What does this do?

+What are rituals for?
+Instead of trying to exert control on the world,
+Alan needs to change internally

 #### Poem